rsksmart/devportal-1.0/content/rsk-devportal/libraries/rsk-precompiled-abis/index.md

 bridge.methods.getFederationAddress().call().then(console.log);
 ```

-# Important note
+> Important note:

-If the version to be installed is not defined in the command line, the version will correspond to the latest version in PAPYRUS.
+> If the version to be installed is not defined in the command line, the version will correspond to the latest version.

 # Versioning table